LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Experimental Setup

 \subsection{Datasets Used}

-The effectiveness of the proposed \textit{LiSHT} activation function is evaluated on six benchmark databases, including Car evaluation, Iris, MNIST, CIFAR-10, CIFAR-100 and twitter140.
-The \textbf{Car Evaluation dataset} is used in this paper to test the performance of activation functions with multilayer perceptron.
-It contains $4$ classes with a total of $1728$ samples having $6$ dimensional features ~\cite{zhang2014random}.
-The \textbf{Fisher's Iris Flower dataset}\footnote{C. Blake, C. Merz, UCI Repository of Machine Learning Databases.}~\cite{zhang2014random} is a classic and one of the best known multivariate dataset that contains a total of $150$ samples from $3$ different species of Iris, including Iris setosa, Iris virginica and Iris versicolor.
-In Iris dataset, every sample is a vector of length four (i.e., ``sepal length'', ``sepal width'', ``petal length'', and ``petal width'').
-The \textbf{MNIST dataset} is widely used for recognizing the English digits from images.
-This dataset contains a total of $60K$ training samples and $10K$ test samples of dimension $28\times28$ \cite{mnist}.
-In this dataset, one image contains only one digit from $0$ to $9$.
-The sample images of the MNIST dataset are shown Fig.~\ref{fig:cifar10images}.
-The \textbf{CIFAR-10 dataset} consists of $32\times32$ resolution $60K$ color images from $10$ classes, with $6K$ images per class \cite{krizhevsky2009learning}.
-The $50K$ images with $5K$ images per class are used for the training and $10K$ images with $1k$ images per class are used for the testing.
-The $10$ classes of CIFAR-10 dataset are from the`airplane', `automobile', `bird', `cat', `deer', `dog', `frog', `horse', `ship', and `truck' categories, respectively.
-See Fig.~\ref{fig:cifar10images} for the sample images of CIFAR10 dataset.
-The \textbf{CIFAR-100 dataset} contains the same CIFAR-10 dataset images (i.e., $50K$ for training and $10K$ for testing).
-The training and testing images are categorized into $100$ classes in CIFAR-100 dataset.
+We evaluate the proposed \textit{LiSHT} activation function on five benchmark databases, including Iris, MNIST, CIFAR-10, CIFAR-100 and twitter140.
+The \textbf{Fisher's Iris Flower dataset}\footnote{C. Blake, C. Merz, UCI Repository of Machine Learning Databases.}~\cite{zhang2014random} consists three Iris species (i.e., Versicolor, Virginica and Setosa) with a total of $150$ examples.
+Each example of Iris dataset is represented by four characteristics, including length and width of petal and sepal, respectively.
+The \textbf{MNIST dataset} is a popular dataset to recognize the English digits (i.e., 0 to 9) in images.
+It consists of 60,000 and 10,000 images in the training and test sets, respectively \cite{mnist}.
+The \textbf{CIFAR-10 dataset} is an object recognition dataset with 10 categories having images of resolution $32\times32$ \cite{krizhevsky2009learning}.
+The 50,000 and 10,000 images are available in the training and test sets, respectively.
+All the images of the CIFAR-10 dataset are also present in the \textbf{CIFAR-100 dataset} dataset (i.e., $50K$ for training and $10K$ for testing), but categorized in 100 classes.
+The training and testing test sets contain $100$ classes in CIFAR-100 dataset.
 The \textbf{twitter140 dataset}~\cite{go2009twitter} is used to perform the classification of sentiments of Twitter messages by classifying as either positive, negative or neutral with respect to a query.
 In this dataset, we have considered 1,600,000 examples, where 85\% are used as training set and the rest 15\% as validation set.